The Dyson Airwrap Is Back In Stock: Where to Buy the New Multi-Styler

-The New Dyson Airwrap Is Back In Stock Today: Here's Where to Buy the Upgraded Multi-Styler
+The Dyson Airwrap Is In Stock This Labor Day Weekend: Here's Where to Get the New Multi-Styler

 The new Dyson Airwrap comes with some major upgrades and may soon be out of stock if you don’t act fast.
 Improvements that come with the newly designed 2.0 version include the Coanda dryer attachment for drying and smoothing in one go.
 Dyson also improved the airflow in the brush attachments, allowing for an even better hairstyling routine.
 If you already have the first generation Airwrap, you can simply upgrade with the latest attachments and keep their existing tool.